-Cut or Reduce Funding for Women’s Sports Teams under Title IX?
+Can a College or High School Cut or Reduce Funding for its Women’s Sports Teams under Title IX?

 Improvements are positive, however, Title IX does not simply require that colleges and universities make improvements.
 The law requires that men and women receive equal treatment and opportunities in higher education, which includes collegiate athletics.
 Despite the law being in effect for more than 45 years, too many schools are still not in full compliance with Title IX requirements when it comes to the allocation of athletic funds.
 There is a lack of enforcement when it comes to athletic funding and Title IX compliance, so many schools simply get away with reducing or cutting funding for women’s sports teams.

-Our highly experienced Title IX attorneys understand the unique challenges facing college athletes and we are here to help.
+Attorney Felice Duffy has unique experience and knowledge of Title IX.
+As an undergraduate student, she helped facilitate the creation of a women’s soccer program by filing a Title IX action against UCONN.
+She also worked closely with women athletes as the head coach for the Yale Division I women’s soccer team.
+Our lawyers understand the unique challenges facing college athletes and we are here to help.
 Call Duffy Law at (203) 946-2000 or contact us online to get started on your case today.

 (1) equal athletic participation opportunities (34 C.F.R. §106.41(c)(1));

 (2) equal treatment and benefits to those with participation opportunities (34 C.F.R. §106.41(c)(2)-(9)); and

 (3) equal athletic financial assistance (34 C.F.R. §106.37).
 At the present time, only the first and second prong– equal athletic participation opportunities and equal treatment and benefits — are at issue in this case.

 Compliance in the area of the first prong of equal athletic participation opportunities is determined under the following three-part test: